 - Work outdoors instead of in an office.

-- Have job security because the HVAC industry can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

-Is HVAC a Stressful Job?
+Is HVAC a Demanding Job?

 Is HVAC Hard on Your Body?